 6 to 12 May 2018

-Whiskey Travel Scotland: With the Flying Dutchman we sail to the islands of Mull and Skye and visit the most famous whiskey distilleries.
+Whiskey & Sail: With the Flying Dutchman we sail to the islands of Mull and Skye and visit the most famous whiskey distilleries.
 On the way we can see many seabirds: gannets, parrot birds, carnivores.
 And we have good chances to meet dolphins and whale sharks.

-It will be a special trip on which there is much to discover.
-Our tour starts in Oban and takes us to Mull, Jura, Islay, West Loch Tarbert and Campbeltown.
-We set out in small idyllic harbor towns, but will also anchor in beautiful solitary places: for example, in an abandoned hole, far from civilization.
+It will be a special Whiskey & Sail trip on which there is much to discover.
+Our tour starts in Oban and takes us to Mull, Skye and the small islands.
+We will stay in small idyllic harbor towns, but will also anchor in beautiful solitary places, a Whiskey & Sail trip trough a fantastic area.

 Embarkation on the first day of travel at 6 pm in Oban